 Anyone who hasn’t seen this Christmas masterpiece is definitely missing out.

 Directed by the iconic Tim Burton, The Nightmare Before Christmas is a unique story that blends Christmas cheer with the dark fantasy of Halloween.
 In this story, the residents of “Halloween Town” and their leader, Jack Skellington, get a glimpse outside their trick-or-treating world to experience something entirely new: snowfall, reindeer, presents, and Saint Nick himself.
 For those interested in an animated Christmas story with a twist, this one’s a must-see.

 A Christmas Carol

 No Christmas movie list is complete with A Christmas Carol.

-Widely considered the definitive telling of Charles Dickens’ classic holiday novel, A Christmas Carol has all the hallmarks of a great holiday story—generosity, warmth, and a lesson of thankfulness too powerful for even Ebenezer Scrooge to ignore.
+A Christmas Carol, is widely considered the definitive telling of Charles Dickens’ classic holiday novel.
+It has all the hallmarks of a great holiday story—generosity, warmth, and a lesson of thankfulness.
+This proves to be too powerful for even Ebenezer Scrooge to ignore.
 Don’t let its age fool you; this one is timeless.
 And there is a reason it’s on our list of favorite holiday movies.

 If you’re a fan of the goofy slapstick and over-the-top shenanigans, this one is for you!
-This is the epitome of Tim Allen’s comedic career, you’ve likely seen this one already.
+This is the epitome of Tim Allen’s comedic career.
+Most have probably already seen this one.

 If you haven’t, it’s certainly worth a watch this time of year.
 The Santa Clause examines a most unlikely scenario: A down-on-his-luck dad taking up the mantle of Santa Claus himself.
-While packed with humor and witty writing, the film’s message and the heartwarming ending will surely put you in the Christmas spirit… as long as you avoid its awful sequels.
+While packed with humor and witty writing, the film’s message and the heartwarming ending will surely put you in the Christmas spirit.
+Although, this may not be true of its awful sequels.